What does ARV stand for?

 For this example, we will be using a in West Hartford Connecticut, but the methods can be applied to any area or State in the US.

 Importantly, the properties you select need to be as similar as possible to the investment property that you are analyzing.
 This checklist from Mark Ferguson can help you pinpoint properties that will act as very good price reference points.

-You can source comps from any of the following resources:
+You can formulate an arv estimate using comps from any of the following resources: